To: Manuel Milanés

 Information of Distributor and product owner (Name of company, address, phone number for quick communication).

-Patent ID with the US Patent Office for further information.
+Patent ID from the US Patent Office for further information (which have been modified to avoid reveal any proprietary information).

 Drug Fact panel including: